spl1nes/cotdrank/README.md

 At some point Trackmania also became available for various consoles/handheld devices.
 On such devices it's possible to disable crossplay.
 This places players with such settings in a separate COTD environment where they only play against players with the same device.
 This setting is only used by very few players.

-> If you want to create a rating/ranking it is recommended to ignore such environments and only focus on the general case where players have enabled cross play
+> If you want to create a rating/ranking it is recommended to ignore such environments and only focus on the general case where players have enabled crossplay

 ## Rating challenges